daniel-mar/daniel-mar/README.md

 ### Blogpage Design
 ##### https://daniel-mar.github.io/unifeed-blog-page/index.html
-Project goal: Provided a UI Template, recreate the design using vanilla HTML, CSS
+Project goal: Provided a UI desktop template, recreate the design using vanilla HTML, CSS
 ##### HTML, CSS: Practiced building out a front-end design from an idea to a website!

 ### Prototyping JavaScript